mspnp/iaas-landing-zone-baseline/05-ca-certificates.md

    echo APP_GATEWAY_LISTENER_CERTIFICATE_IAAS_BASELINE: $APP_GATEWAY_LISTENER_CERTIFICATE_IAAS_BASELINE
    ```

-1. Generate the wildcard certificate for the virtual machines.
+1. Generate the wildcard certificate for the internal service to service communication.

-   > :book: Contoso will also procure another TLS certificate, a standard cert, to be used by the virtual machines.
+   > :book: Contoso will also procure another TLS certificate, a standard cert, to be used by the virtual machines for tier to tier communication.
 This one is not EV, as it will not be user facing.
 The app team decided to use a wildcard certificate `*.iaas-ingress.contoso.com` for both the frontend and backend endpoints.

    ```bash
    openssl req -x509 -nodes -days 365 -newkey rsa:2048 -out nginx-ingress-internal-iaas-ingress-tls.crt -keyout nginx-ingress-internal-iaas-ingress-tls.key -subj "/CN=*.iaas-ingress.contoso.com/O=Contoso IaaS Ingresses"
    ```

-1. Base64 encode the VMs certificate.
+1. Base64 encode the internal service to service communication certificate.

    :bulb: Regardless of whether you used a certificate from your organization or generated one with the instructions provided in this document, you'll need the public certificate (as `.crt` or `.cer`) to be Base64 encoded for proper storage in Key Vault.